 Frequently Asked Questions.

-1. How do I reserve my Maine Coon kitten?
+1. How do I reserve a Maine Coon kitten?

-We do NOT have a waiting/deposit list, we did have a temporary deposit list that is currently closed, and there are just a few deposited families left from that, they will get pick of each litter.
+We do NOT have a waiting/deposit list.
+We at one point had a temporary deposit list that is currently closed.
+There are just a few deposited families left from that who will get first pick of each litter.

-If you are wanting multiple kittens please do separate applications for each kitten with the name of the kittens you are interested in.
+If you are wanting multiple kittens, please fill out separate applications for each kitten with the name of the kitten you are interested in checked.

 We reserve the right to first choose any kitten from any litter for our breeding program.

 Please Note: Once a buyer has selected a kitten, their deposit/reserve will not be transferable and cannot be used to pay for another kitten in another litter.
 We expect buyers to pick up their kitten on the scheduled day and time that has been agreed upon between the buyer and our cattery.
 If the buyer does not pick up their kitten on their scheduled date and time, said buyer will forfeit their money and the kitten will be made available and be sold to another buyer.
 Please let us know if you are unable to keep an appointment time or need to change the time/date.
 I

 2. What is the cost of one of your kittens?

 Currently our Maine Coon kittens are pet priced between $2600 - $3400.
 Each kitten comes with insurance, a health guarantee, CFA, TICA or ACFA papers upon proof of spaying or neutering, mother's blanket and up-to-date shot records.
 Each kitten will be sold with a contract agreement stating their agreement to spay/neuter their kitty.
 We require that the Kitten Application be filled out before the reserve is sent and before a contract/agreement is signed.